kunalabichandani/kunalabichandani.github.io/portfolio.md

 <br>
 <br>
 #### Video Concept: Raising Robotic Natives
-Inspired by Raising Robotic Natives by Philipp Schmitt, this speculative design video implores viewers to question the role of robots in our lives.
+Inspired by <a href="https://philippschmitt.com/archive/2018/work/robotic-natives.html" target="_blank">Raising Robotic Natives</a> by Philipp Schmitt, this speculative design video implores viewers to question the role of robots in our lives.
+Imagining our world in 2045, it tells the story of a dystopian product called Milicare developed by technology giants to desensitize soldiers and create highly emotive robots.
+Through this story, it explores the definition of robots, the gap that seperates robots and humans, and our relationships with each other.
 <iframe src="https://drive.google.com/file/d/1a2sKGAPnaY77dDpjmUraPGqEykOigyUm/preview" width="640" height="400" allow="autoplay"></iframe>
 <!-- #### Book Cover Concept -->